mosalut/dsysbdocument/quickstart.md

 $ ./dsysbcmd createrawtransaction transfer '{"from":"D892kxbavZUUmj5DHoVCJAFUWsWMeJCGQY","to":"DBwz7C6u6ggHJXnERzWt2co8yT5gTFtBw5","hier":"<inherit address>","amount":10000000,"bytePrice":10}'
 ```

-- When you run the above command, it outputs the raw transaction data --the binary representation of that transaction.
+- Executing the above command will display the transaction raw data, which is the hexadecimal representation of the transaction.
 - _createrawtransaction_  specifies that you want to create a transaction.
 It can be shortened to _create_
-- In the command, the content enclosed in single quotes is, in fact, a JSON data object
+- In the command, the content enclosed in single quotes is a JSON data object
 - In the command, all options or parameters outside of the JSON are written in lowercase.
-All JSON field names use the camelCase naming convention, such as bytePrice.
+All JSON field names use the camelCase naming convention, such as 'bytePrice'.
 - Field order in JSON does not matter.
-JSON parsers will correctly interpret the data regardless of the sequence.
 - All numerical inputs and outputs in the command are expressed in satoshis --the smallest unit of Bitcoin，amount: total value to be transferred, in satoshis. bytePrice: fee rate per byte, in satoshis.
-- _transfer_ indicates that the transaction type is a fund transfer.
+- _transfer_ indicates that the transaction type is a transfer.
 - Each transaction requires a _bytePrice_ field, which specifies the price per byte the sender is willing to pay for the transaction.
-- If the _JSON_ data does not include an _assetId_ ，field, the transaction will transfer __DSB__ by default.
+- If the _JSON_ data does not include an _assetId_ field, the transaction will transfer __DSB__ by default.
 Otherwise, it will transfer the specified asset.

 ```bash
 	bytePrice × transaction size (bytes) = fee